 Serve a few munchies that aren't too greasy so little fingers stay relatively clean.

 Have a bingo, UNO or other card game going in the other room so parents can browse their titles If you want to get really ambitious, invite a local author to do a book reading and signing and offer a discount on her book sales at the event.

 If this gets big, host it at the local library or community center and spread the word through local media outlets - mom blogs, neighborhood newsletters and school, community center and library bulletin board.

-Set up a Tote or Paper Bag Decorating Station and present guests with these tote bags that they can decorate with Sharpies.
 Have the kids draw their favorite book character and a fun quote from their favorite author, eg: Trixie's 'aggle flaggle arf!' from our family's favorite Mo Willem's Knuffle Bunny:A Cautionary Tale.